Guide

 Getting started

-The first time you open the app, a four-slide welcome appears: Welcome, To-do + Day + Week, Habit + Nook, and Meaningful.
+The first time you open the app, a five-slide welcome appears: Welcome, To-do + Day + Week, Habit + Nook, Meaningful, and a closing tile that points you at Settings → Guide for the in-app help surfaces (replay onboarding, Tips & tricks, Icon glossary).
 Tap through or skip to jump in.
-You can replay it any time from Settings → About → Replay onboarding.
+Replay any time from Settings → Guide → Replay onboarding.

 The app is local.
 Nothing you do is sent to a server.
-If you want to back up or move to another phone, use Settings → Data → Export to grab a JSON file, then Import it on the other device.
+To back up or move to another phone, use Settings → Data → Backup → Download backup (JSON) to grab a full snapshot, then Restore from file on the other device.
+(Export is the human-readable flavour: HTML and per-collection CSVs; Backup is the machine-readable round-trip.)

 The five tabs

-The bottom tab bar has five surfaces.
+The bottom tab bar has five surfaces, left to right: Week, Day, To-do, Habits, Nook.
 They share data; each one frames it differently.

 • Day: today's schedule.
 Time-anchored events.
 Use this for "what's happening when".